coolvrdude/BeatSaver-Previews/README.md

 # BeatSaver-Previews
-A Userscript to restore the preview option in BeatSaver.
+A Userscript to restore the audio preview option in BeatSaver.

 ## How to use
 Navigate to a map and click the music icon